dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

     game theory
   - human and group interactions are all based on motivation, risk, reward, goals, feedback loops and communication.
-    - and a tiered, multidimension approach towards each of those
+    - and a tiered, multidimensional approach towards each of those

 - the number one thing we can do is make sure that group incentives line up. this single point of information alone might be the most